Orsman/orsman.github.io/tdbid/index.md

 Since then, this list have guided me in my life.
 If I don’t look at this list regularly I tend to just get caught up in the everyday grind.
 Weeks and months passes by and I haven’t come any closer to my dreams.
 A question i tend to ask myself very often is:

-> “Ok, so this is things I dreaming of.
-Why shouldn’t I do everything I can to make it happen?“
+> “If these are the things I really want in my life, why shouldn’t I do everything I can to make it happen?“

 That question drives me to put in all the hard work.